dannybauman/30-day-map-challenge-2025/maps/04-my-data/IDEATION-RESPONSES.md

 ---

-Both concepts ship as self-contained HTML files with embedded data, work across all platforms, and clearly communicate "this is MY movement/behavior data" without compromising your privacy.
+Both concepts are created as self-contained HTML files with embedded data, work across all platforms, and clearly communicate "this is MY movement/behavior data" without compromising your privacy.
 The Shadow Calendar is more unusual and thought-provoking; Coffee Geography is immediately relatable and visually satisfying.

 ---